flectra-hq/flectra/doc/python3.rst

 .. important::

-    This is not a general-purpose guide for porting Python 2 to Python 3, it's a guide to write 2/3-compatible Odoo code.
-It does not go through all the changes in Python but rather through issues which have been found in the standard Odoo distribution in order to show how to evolve such code such that it works on both Python 2 and Python 3.
+    This is not a general-purpose guide for porting Python 2 to Python 3, it's a guide to write 2/3-compatible Flectra code.
+It does not go through all the changes in Python but rather through issues which have been found in the standard Flectra distribution in order to show how to evolve such code such that it works on both Python 2 and Python 3.

 References/useful documents: